logux/docs/recipes/typescript.md

 })
 ```

 `server.type` and `server.channel` are also receiving types for `ctx.data`.
-And you can specify subcription action:
+And you can specify subscription action:

 ```js
 import { LoguxSubscribeAction } from '@logux/server'